Virginia Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Average Cost of Minimum Coverage Car Insurance in Virginia

-While many factors are considered in the cost of minimum car insurance rates, age is the most common.
-In Virginia, drivers aged 22 to 29 pay the highest premiums because younger, less experienced drivers are statistically more likely to be involved in accidents.
+While many factors influence the cost of minimum car insurance rates, age is the most significant factor.
+In Virginia, drivers aged 22-29 have the highest premiums.
+This is because younger drivers are often seen as higher risk due to their lack of experience.

 The table below shows the average minimum coverage cost in Virginia per age group, highlighting annual and monthly premiums for each category.